Portugal finds 5 monkeypox cases in men as outbreak spreads

 All the Portuguese cases involve men, most of them young, authorities said.
 They have skin lesions and were reported to be in stable condition.
 Authorities did not say if the men had a history of travel to Africa or any links with recent cases in Britain or elsewhere.

-British health authorities said earlier this week they had identified four cases of monkeypox spread in London among gay and bisexual men.
-Spain’s Health Ministry said it had detected eight suspected cases of monkeypox that still needed to be confirmed.
+Earlier this week the U.K. agency reported four cases of monkeypox they said had been spread among gay and bisexual men in London.
+The agency said the risk to the general population “remains low.”

+Health authorities in Spain’s central Madrid region said late on Wednesday that they were assessing 23 possible cases of monkeypox.
+They noted that all of the suspected cases are young men and that the majority of them had sex with other men.

 The disease belongs to a family of viruses that includes smallpox.
-Most people recover from monkeypox within weeks.
+Most people recover from monkeypox within weeks, but the WHO said that the disease is fatal for up to one in ten people.
 Sporadic cases of monkeypox have been seen previously in countries including Britain and the U.S., but nearly all have been in people who were likely infected during their travels in Africa.

 Dr. Ibrahim Soce Fall, the World Health Organization’s assistant director-general for emergency response, said the spread of monkeypox in the U.K. needed to be investigated to understand how the disease was being transmitted among men who have sex with other men.